CommitForge/LinuxUtils/scripts/organize/multimedia_files/organize_photos_by_date/README.md

 The script is designed to leave the source folder unchanged and can be safely executed multiple times over the same source and target folder.

+## Practical Use Case
+I have many images taken with my mirrorless camera that were not organized well.
+Now, they are organized into folders by the dates they were taken.

 ## Features
 - Automatically extracts the `DateTimeOriginal` metadata from images.
 - Searches (within the same folder) for alternative files with the same base name if metadata is missing.